khmaher/Population-Genomics-Workshop/README.md

 You can connect to Iceberg through your [web browser](https://myapps.shef.ac.uk/sgd/index.jsp?langSelected=en&SGD_Token=Epc6zWBl1mzYDM~hmN3q51gRAYIEkWvf) by entering your username and password.

-Once you have logged in you should be put on the head node.
+Once you have logged in you should be put onto the head node.
 You must log in to a worker node by typing:

 ```markdown
 qsh